marcglasberg/i18n_extension/README.md

 'There is 1 item'.plural(2); // There are 2 items
 ```

-And you can invent your own modifiers according to any conditions.
-For example, some
+Inventing your own modifiers according to any conditions.
+For example, for
-languages have different translations for different genders.
-So you could create `gender`
-versions for `Gender` modifiers:
+languages with genders, you can create `gender` versions for `Gender` modifiers:

 ```dart
 'There is a person'.gender(Gender.male); // There is a man